A Game Generative Network Framework with its Application to Relationship Inference: Game Generative Network

 \subsubsection{Game Theory}

 Game theory is a tool to analyze decision making in multi-agent interactions.
 Based on different analyzing methods, there are different types of game models designed for different specific games.
-Since game models are not the most important part in this work and describing them systematically will take up a lot of space, we aim at introducing basic concept of game theory here and extending some theories in the following sections.
 A \textit{game} denoted as $\Gamma$ usually includes three parts: the set of agents $\mathcal{P}$, the strategy space $\mathcal{S}$, and the utility function $u: \mathcal{S} \to \mathbb{R}$.
 If the number of agents in a game is $n$, we call it $n$-agent or $n$-player game.
 A \textit{(pure) Nash equilibrium} in an $n$-agent game is a list of strategies $\textbf{s}^* = \{s^*_1, s^*_2, \dots, s^*_n\}$ such that

 where $s_i$ is the strategy taken by agent $p_i$.
-In other words, Nash equilibrium is a stable strategy list that neigher agent can increase her payoff by taking another strategy, thus no agent will try to change her strategy.
+In other words, Nash equilibrium is a stable strategy list that neither agent can increase her payoff by taking another strategy, thus no agent will try to change her strategy.